(Posted 2020 February, Updated 2022 November)

 Learning to express your child’s love language can work wonders in your relationship to bring you closer to each other.

-For more practical parenting advice like this, the Parenting Education Programs welcomes you to our classes.
-The Parenting Education Programs is now enrolling for classes that begin in winter 2020.
+For more practical parenting advice like this, the Parenting Education Programs welcomes you to register for our upcoming classes.
 Join us for more information about positive and effective ways parents can interact with their children at every age and stage of development.
 We would love to hear from you.
 If you have questions or feedback about the topic in this article, send an email to us.

 This posting is part of the Department of Family Services' Community Corner where you’ll find timely information about upcoming events, parenting and wellness tips, programs and services, and more!
 Share these helpful posts with your friends and family.
 Don't miss out on future postings; sign-up today!